alchuu00/zelda-botw-compendium/README.md

-# zelda-cookbook
+# Interactive Zelda BOTW Items Guide
 ### based on the game Zelda: Breath of the Wild

-Users can search for recipes based on their available ingredients, desired stat buffs...
-Shows users the ingredients they need and where to find them.
+This interactive guide lets users search and browse through all the items, weapons, and creatures featured in the game.

 w/ Hyrule Compendium API:
 https://gadhagod.github.io/Hyrule-Compendium-API/#/